Live, work, and play in the Tongass National Forest in Juneau, Alaska!

 The Employee Experience

 At Cycle Alaska it is important to us that you enjoy your experience working and living in Juneau.
-We set up our schedule for the main part of the season for you to have the same 2 days off in a row every week.
+We structure our tour season in a way that provides our Guides with two days off in a row.
 This allows you to make plans and enjoy your time off exploring around Juneau and the outer area.
-There is so much to do and see here, and we love being able to see new people go out and explore, its awe-inspiring even to the people that have called Juneau home for years.
+There is so much to do and see here, and we love being able to see new people go out and explore.
+It is awe-inspiring even to the people that have called Juneau home for years.

 Juneau Alaska is located in the Tongass National Forest which is a temperate rainforest that receives on average 60+ inches of rain a year.
-So when you hear it rains in Juneau, we aren't kidding, but that's what makes it a beautiful lush green forest and we love it!
-It is important that you know what you are getting into and will enjoy getting outside in the rain and having fun with it.
-It creates a lot of beautiful waterfalls for you and your guests viewing pleasure, so there are plenty of positives to take with it.
+Yet it is this abundance of rain that is what makes it a beautiful lush green forest, cascading waterfalls, and flowing glacial rivers.
+It is important that you know what you are getting into.
+Know that we provide our guides with rain gear that makes these rainy days a pleasure cruise.

 Room and Board

-- We have a full range rental fleet that is available to be used by our guides when not being rented out!
-Whether you want to go out for a road cruise or go for a trail ride to Herbert Glacier, we will work with you to get you out and having fun.
+We have a full range rental fleet that is available to be used by our guides when not being rented out.
+Whether you want to go out for a road cruise, or go for a trail ride to Herbert Glacier or down Eaglecrest, we will work with you to get you out to have fun.

 Getting Here and Getting Around

 Juneau is an all-around adventure town!
-With over 250 miles of hiking trails, your sure to stay busy trying to find your favorite one.
-With almost all of them being multipurpose trails, you can hike, run or bike, and expect to see dogs on the trail as Juneau is a super dog-friendly city.
+With over 250 miles of hiking trails, you're sure to stay busy trying to find your favorite one.
+With almost all of them being multipurpose trails, you can hike, run or bike, and expect to see trail dogs.
+Juneau is a pup-friendly place!

-Do you rock climb?
-We have a great rock climbing gym downtown for you to tackle routes and meet other climbers.
+Juneau also has a great rock climbing gym downtown for you to tackle routes and meet other climbers.
 There are also a couple outside climbing areas.
 While it can be limited in the variety of rock type, Sea Cliffs gives the sport climber with some of the most spectacular climbing views in the area.

 Juneau also has public forest service cabins that can be rented out for the night, as well as plenty of areas to go camping for the night or make a beach fire.
-If you like disc golfing there is a very challenging course in Auke bay!
+The perfect place to catch the Big Dipper and the North Star.

 How to Apply

-To apply for positions please email a cover letter and resume to Briana Swanson, Cycle Alaska's General Manager.
+To apply for positions please email a cover letter and resume to Caleb Hart (firstname.lastname@example.org), Cycle Alaska's Operations Manager